 Recipe by CORWYNN DARKHOLME

-"This is a very savory soup!
+"This is a very savory cold soup!
 Garnish with dill weed, sour cream and paprika."

 Watch video tips and tricks

 fresh spinach, washed and chopped

 butter lettuce - rinsed, and torn into small pieces